-North Wales Divorce Lawyer
+North Wales Divorce Lawyers

 Although most divorces in North Wales are now filed under Pennsylvania’s no-fault statute, where the parties agree that the marriage has broken down to the point where it is “irretrievable”, agreeing to divorce is only the first step in the process of actually obtaining a divorce.
 Even the most amicable of divorcing spouses can quickly become contentious once it becomes necessary to begin negotiations over highly charged issues such as dividing assets, finances and parenting time.

-At Rubin, Glickman, Steinberg & Gifford P.C., our skilled team of divorce lawyers understands how critical these issues are to your future, and we also know how difficult it can be to reach an advantageous agreement when your own family, finances, and future are on the line.
+At Rubin, Glickman, Steinberg & Gifford P.C., our skilled team of divorce lawyers in North Wales understands how critical these issues are to your future, and we also know how difficult it can be to reach an advantageous agreement when your own family, finances, and future are on the line.
 We pride ourselves on providing compassionate and strategic guidance to our clients as they navigate divorce proceedings in North Wales.
 We provide personalized attention and support to all of our clients throughout the difficult divorce process, not only because we know this is a difficult time for you, but because we believe that this personalized approach is key to providing the best possible legal representation.
-When you choose us as your representatives, you can rest assured that your attorney understands what is most important to you and will fight to obtain the best possible outcome in your case.
+When you choose us as your representatives, you can rest assured that your North wales divorce attorney understands what is most important to you and will fight to obtain the best possible outcome in your case.

 Divorce in Pennsylvania requires a division of assets and assignment of financial support obligations, and will also require the division of parenting time if minor children are involved.
 In general, the process of obtaining a divorce in North Wales will proceed as follows: